segmentio/segment-docs/templates/partners/source.md

 ## Stream

-> (delete after reading) Clarify the type of Segment events your integration will send
+> (delete after reading) Clarify the type of Segment events your integration will send.

 <integration_name> uses our stream Source component to send Segment event data.
 It uses a server-side (select from `track`, `identify`, `page`, `group`) method(s) to send data to Segment.
 These events are then available in any destination that accepts server-side events, and available in a schema in your data warehouse, so you can query using SQL.